 One (1) objection was raised in relation to bats through the public consultation process.
-The statutory nature conservation bodies the JNCC and SNH were consulted on the Application and did not raise any concerns in relation to potential impacts on this species.
+The statutory nature conservation bodies, SNH and the JNCC, were consulted on the Application and did not raise any concerns in relation to potential impacts on this species.

-The Scottish Ministers, therefore, consider that they have sufficient information regarding the effects on the bat population, to reach a conclusion on the matter, and do not consider that it is appropriate to cause a public inquiry to be held to further investigate this.
+The Scottish Ministers, therefore, consider that they have sufficient information regarding the potential impacts of the Development on bats, to reach a conclusion on the matter, and do not consider that it is appropriate to cause a public inquiry to be held to further investigate this.